Lehigh Valley Planning Commission

 Regional Climate and Energy Plan

-All projects must be located in the Lehigh Valley and must be substantially completed when nominated.
-They are judged on their merits.
-Anyone may submit nominations.
+All projects must be located in the Lehigh Valley and must be substantially completed when nominated, or completed within the last three years.
+Each is judged on their merits.
+Anyone may submit nominations, but projects that have been submitted in previous years are not eligible.
 Submissions will be accepted for the following award categories:

 1. Plan, Planning Policy or Ordinance

 These plans, planning policies or ordinances promote sound long-range planning and support the inter-relationships between planning and implementation.
-Projects can include new comprehensive plans; subdivision and land development ordinances; zoning ordinances; official maps; neighborhood plans; and subject-specific plans, such as transportation and parks, recreation and open space plans.
+Projects can include new comprehensive plans, subdivision and land development ordinances, zoning ordinances, official maps, and neighborhood plans.
+Also eligible for this category are subject-specific plans such as transportation and parks, recreation, and open space plans.

 2. Land Development